coveo/push-api-client.java/README.md

    </repository>
    ```

-1. Add your GitHub personal access token to install packages from GitHub Packages.
+1. Add your GitHub personal access token with read:packages permission to install packages from GitHub Packages.

    ```xml
    <servers>